dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

 ### Step 6 - Restart Home Assistant

 *NOTE: Your Home Assistant frontend can have some error.
-In this case you forgot a HACS plugin or you made a mistake in the `dwains-theme-configuration.yaml` file.*
+In this case you forgot a HACS plugin or you made a mistake in any of the config files.*

 That's it!
 Dwains Theme should now be installed.